-The manually scored hypnogram of patient 11 (Fig. 8a) presents many fluctuations between awake and stage S1, very few epochs of stage S3 or S4 and REM sleep, thus associated with a small global quality sleep index ($\eta{\rm GSQ}=3.7$).
-The evolution of the coefficient of the DDE fluctuates a lot between the values corresponding to awake and S1 stages and, consequently, since REM sleep is between these two stages, our technique returns too often REM sleep (and not WASO), with the effect of significantly increasing the global sleep quality index to 24.9.
-It is important to note that a neurologist uses a lot the oculogram and the electromyogram to distinguish REM sleep from awake and S1, two signals which are not considered by our technique.
+The manually scored hypnogram of patient 11 (Fig. 8a) presents many fluctuations between wake and stage S1 and a very few epochs in stages S3 or S4 and REM sleep, thus associated with a small global quality sleep index ($\eta{GSQ} = 3.7\%$).
+The evolution of the coefficient of the DDE fluctuates a lot between the values corresponding to wake and S1 stages.
+Consequently, since REM sleep is between these two stages from EEG, our technique returns too often REM sleep (and not WASO).
+This is significantly increasing the global sleep quality index to 24.9.

-Figure 7.
-Global sleep quality index computed from the automatically scored hypnograms for the 35 patients of our protocol.
+Fig. 7 Global sleep quality index computed from the automatically scored hypnograms for the 35 patients of our protocol